 Wrapping Up

-Whether you’re using Smart Previews to on hard drive usage or create smaller catalogs to send to other photographers, this is a great feature that not enough photographers are using.
+Whether you’re using Smart Previews to cut down on hard drive usage or create smaller catalogs to send to other photographers, this is a great feature that not enough photographers are using.
 When you’re wanting to disconnect with that lightweight laptop, make sure you render Smart Previews.